Go to content

 • Election night

-After 6pm on election day when the voting centres are closed.
+After 6pm on election day, when the voting centres/polling places are closed.

 • Election Official

 Appointed under the Electoral Act to assist with the functions of voting and counting at an election.
-Election Officials include Election Managers, Voting Centre Managers and staff working in voting centres, Election Manager’s offices and centralised count centres.
+It includes Election Managers, Voting Centre Managers, Polling Place Managers, Pre-poll Managers, and staff working in voting centres/polling places, Election Manager’s offices, Returning Officer's offices and centralised count centres.

 • Elector